amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 If you are creating an OAuth authorization URI for testing your authorization workflow, add the version=beta parameter.
 This indicates that the authorization workflow is for an application in draft status.
 Example: `https://sellercentral-europe.amazon.com/apps/authorize/consent?application_id=amzn1.sellerapps.app.0bf296b5-36a6-4942-a13e-EXAMPLEfcd28&version=beta`

-For information about creating and testing an authorization workflow, see [Amazon Partner Network authorization workflow](#amazon-partner-network-authorization-workflow) and [Website authorization workflow](#website-authorization-workflow).
+For information about creating and testing an authorization workflow, see [Amazon Seller Central Partner Network authorization workflow](#amazon-seller-central-partner-network-authorization-workflow) and [Website authorization workflow](#website-authorization-workflow).

 ## Migrating authorization from Amazon Marketplace Web Service